SCE-Development/Courses/linux_basics/README.md

 # Linux
-You've heard about it, and you've probably used it without knowing, but what is it?

-Well first and foremost, it's an operating system, much like Windows and Mac OS.
-The only difference is it's open source, which means other people can contribute to it.
-This is the reason there's so many "flavors" of Linux (***Ubuntu, CentOS, the list goes on...***)

 The purpose of this document is to give a brief introduction to popular Linux commands.
 It's recommended that you try to replicate the procedure in a GUI environment (with a mouse).
 You'll find that once you get the hang of using a terminal, it's much faster than clicking around with a mouse.